 Step 12: Cook for 8-10 minutes or until the tomatoes are nicely cooked and change color to a brighter red.

-Step 13: Put cooked black chickpeas along with the water in which it was cooked into the cooking pot.
+Step 13: Put cooked black chickpeas along with the water in which they were cooked into the cooking pot.

 Step 14: Add chickpea paste.

 Step 15: Add more water, if required to get the desired consistency.
-Cover the pot and cook on a medium flame for 7-10 minutes.
+Cover the pot and cook on medium heat for 7-10 minutes.

 Step 16: Add crushed kasoori methi, garam masala, and chopped cilantro.
 Mix everything and switch off the stove.